Natalya Kochanova

-Early life and education
+Early life and career

 Kochanova was born on 25 September 1960 in Polotsk.
 Her father was a blacksmith and her mother worked in a garment factory.
 She has two brothers.
 She grew up in a communal apartment and studied at the Novopolotsk Polytechnic Institute, graduating in 1982.
 In 2006, she graduated from the Academy of Public Administration under the President of the Republic of Belarus.

-Career

 Kochanova worked as a remote control operator at Polotsk's water treatment facility from 1982 until 1987.
 She was promoted to the public service and was head of the housing department and member of the city's Executive Committee until 2002.

+Early political career
-In November 2007, she became mayor of Novopolotsk.

-In 2012, Kochanova became Deputy Chairperson of the Standing Commission Council of the National Assembly for legislation and state building.
+In November 2007, Kochanova became mayor of Novopolotsk.
+Five years later, in 2012, she became Deputy Chairperson of the Standing Commission Council of the National Assembly for legislation and state building.
 In 2014, Kochanova was appointed Deputy Prime Minister by President Alexander Lukashenko.

+Chief of Staff and Council of the Republic

 On 21 December 2016, Kochanova was appointed Chief of Staff to the President of Belarus and Head of the Presidential Administration of Belarus by Lukashenko, who is known as Europe's "last dictator".
-At the time Lukashenko called her an "ardent supporter of the state policy.
+At the time Lukashenko called her an "ardent supporter of the state policy."
 She is one of his key supporters and advisors.
 Political scientist Dmitry Bolkunets has suggested that Kochanova could be seen by Lukashenko as a possible successor.
 However, Lukashenko himself has previously said that a woman cannot be the President.

 In December 2019, Lukashenko sent Kochanova to the Council of the Republic under the presidential quota, replacing her as head of the Presidential Administration with former Deputy Chair of the KGB Igor Sergeenko.
 Kochanova was elected speaker of the Council on 6 December 2019, receiving 59 of the 60 votes.
 She is the first woman to hold the position.

-In January 2020, Kochanova met with United Kingdom Ambassador Jacqueline Perkins seeking to deepen ties between the two countries.
-In April 2020, Kochanova was asked by Lukashenko to invite the World Health Organization to assess the performance of Belaru's healthcare system in response to the COVID-19 pandemic.
+In January 2020, Kochanova met with United Kingdom ambassador Jacqueline Perkins seeking to deepen ties between the two countries.
+In April 2020, Kochanova was asked by Lukashenko to invite the World Health Organization to assess the performance of Belarus's healthcare system in response to the COVID-19 pandemic.
 She said there was no need for emergency measures and the economy should keep working as usual.